This post has been corrected to remove phrasing that was copied from Wikipedia, Prof. Boerner’s Explanations, and Senate.gov.

 The Senate approved the resolution by a vote of 82-6 on April 4, 1917.

-2.8 million American men were drafted to fight and by summer 1918, America was sending 10,000 fresh soldiers to France every day.
+2.8 million American men were drafted to fight and by summer 1918, 10,000 American soldiers were arriving in France daily.

-After the collapse of German lines in 1918 an armistice was signed with allied powers ending hostilities.
+After the collapse of German lines in 1918 an armistice was signed.
 The 1919 Versailles Treaty formally ended the declaration of war between the Allies and Germany.

 Treaties with Austria, Hungary, Bulgaria, and the Ottoman Empire were subsequently signed.